timmcginley/41936/Project/Reqs/README.md

 ## The Need

 DTU's expected growth and strategic investment in research, education and innovation creates.
 Capacity analyses have shown a need for 33.000 new sqm over the next 10-15 years.

+We have previously sought to find these in a tall new building, this year  we want to find most of this space by changing theuse of existing buildings and incorporating some new build.
+'
+## The Site
+You will be able to choose from different sites including:

+* Building 101
+* Building 116
+* Skylab
+* An alternative location by approval.

 ## The Building